 They continued to live at 287 Marlborough until 1922, when they moved to 292 Beacon, which had been the home of his parents, John Lewis Stackpole and Martha Watson (Parsons) Stackpole.

 On May 23, 1922, 287 Marlborough was purchased from Katharine Stackpole by Elsie Baker (Folsom) Mactaggart, the wife of John Burrow Muir Mactaggart, a retired merchant.
-They previously had lived at The Charlesgate at 535 Beacon.
+They previously had lived at The Charlesgate at 535 Beacon and, before that, in Chestnut Hill.
+From 1911 to 1916 they had lived at 342 Beacon.
 They also maintained a home in Pomfret, Connecticut.

 By 1940, they had been joined at 287 Marlborough by Elsie Mactaggart’s niece, Dorothy ManInnis (daughter of Edward C. MacInnis and Mabel H. (Folsom) MacInnis).